danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 - Derives overlays after raw data is loaded

 ### Fixed
-- The project now has better visibility into data quality via the broader validation/test scaffolding, but the source layer itself still needs stronger explicit provenance handling.
+- The broader project now has better visibility into data quality via validation and the handoff docs, but the source layer itself still needs stronger explicit provenance handling.

 ### Still Broken or Risky